beacoder/dot-emacs/README.md

 # emacs.d

-Emacs configuration focuses on c++ development.
+Emacs configuration with a focus on c++ development.